Willie McGee (convict)

 Willie McGee (c.
-1916 - May 8, 1951) was an African American man from Laurel, Mississippi, who was sentenced to death in 1945 and executed on Tuesday, May 8, 1951, after being controversially convicted for the rape of a white woman on November 2, 1945.
+1916 – May 8, 1951) was an African American man from Laurel, Mississippi, who was sentenced to death in 1945 and executed on Tuesday, May 8, 1951, after being controversially convicted for the rape of a white woman on November 2, 1945.

 McGee's legal case became a cause célèbre that attracted worldwide attention, as it was roundly decried as a miscarriage of justice in the Jim Crow south.

 Early life

-Willie McGee was born in Pachuta, Clarke County, Mississippi, around 1916 to Bessie and Jasper McGee Sr., who was a laborer at Eastman Gardiner Lumber Company.
+Willie McGee was born in Pachuta, Mississippi, around 1916 to Bessie and Jasper McGee Sr., who was a laborer at Eastman Gardiner Lumber Company.
 He had one brother, Jasper McGee, Jr. McGee lived with his parents and brother at 64 3d Red Line, an area of segregated colored company housing.
 McGee attended local, segregated schools for a short time before working.
 He married Eliza Jane Patton on April 15, 1935.
 McGee had four children with Patton: Willie Earl, Della, Gracie Lee, and Mary.

 Arrest

 On November 3, 1945, McGee was arrested in Hattiesburg, Mississippi, on a charge of grand larceny for stealing a truck owned by the Laurel Wholesale Grocery, where he was employed.
-Two of his friends placed him in the vicinity at the time of a rape of a white woman, in her residence, leading to him being questioned about the rape.
+Two of his friends placed him in the vicinity at the time of a rape of white resident Willette Hawkins in her home, leading to him being questioned about the rape.
 On November 9, 1945, McGee was charged with the rape.
+In late 1945 or early 1946, McGee claimed to his lawyer that it had been a consensual affair.
+McGee's second wife, who he met after his conviction, later added that McGee only agreed to the affair under threat that Hawkins would accuse him of rape if he refused her advances.
 It was reported that he had made an oral confession shortly after his arrest.
 This confession was attested to by the county attorney and other members of the local political power structure.
 McGee and his supporters would later argue that any such confession was made under duress.